Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 ## :simple-jupyter: Following along using the worksheet
 This BTT tutorial is code-centric.

-I try to explain everything using reproducible code examples.
-These examples are made available in several worksheets, which can be found at this Github repo:
+The concepts are explained using reproducible code.
+I've collected the code examples for each chapter into its own Jupyter worksheet.The worksheets can be accessed at this Github repo:

 <a href=https://github.com/Bladesight/bladesight-worksheets target="_blank">
 	https://github.com/Bladesight/bladesight-worksheets
 </a>

-Resist the urge to skip working through the worksheets.
-There's a large difference between reading and doing.
-Rest assured, every second invested in *doing* will pay off in the long run.
+Please resist the urge to skip working through these sheets.
+The biggest stumbling block in doing BTT (and many subjects for that matter) is not the theory.
+It's understanding how the theory is implemented.
+Getting stuck into the code will pay off in the long run.

-There are two ways in which you can follow along with these worksheets:
+The worksheets can be executed in two environments:

 1. Usinge Google Colab, and
 2. Using a local installation

 ### :simple-googlecolab: Google Colab
-Google Colab is an excellent platform that you can use to follow along with these tutorials in the cloud.
-You can open the Google Colab notebook for this chapter by clicking on the button below:
+Google Colab allows you to run Jupyter notebooks in the cloud.
+You can open the Google Colab notebook for this chapter by clicking on the link below:

 <a href="https://colab.research.google.com/github/Bladesight/bladesight-worksheets/blob/master/intro_to_btt/ch_02_worksheet.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 You need a Google account to use Colab.
 If you don't have one, you can create one for free <a href="https://accounts.google.com/signup/v2/createaccount?theme=glif&flowName=GlifWebSignIn&flowEntry=SignUp" target="_blank">here</a>.

 ### :material-laptop: Local Python Installation
-At some stage you'll want to set up your local environment to run the notebooks and do your own development.
-Here is an excellent (and entertaining) <a href="https://youtu.be/YKSpANU8jPE?feature=shared" target="_blank">:material-open-in-new: video</a> on how to install Python for Windows.
+At some stage you'll want to set up your local environment to do your own development.
+I'll guide you through the process.
+If you already know how to set up local Python environments, you can skip this section.

 #### Python version
-The bladesight package only works on Python 3.9, 3.10 and 3.11.
-Not on version 3.12 and 3.13.
+Here is an excellent (and entertaining) <a href="https://youtu.be/YKSpANU8jPE?feature=shared" target="_blank">:material-open-in-new: video</a> on how to install Python for Windows. *Please note:* the `bladesight` package only works on Python 3.9, 3.10 and 3.11.
+It does not yet work on versions 3.12 and 3.13.
 If you do not have a compatible version of Python installed, you can download it from <a href="https://www.python.org/downloads/release/python-3117/" target="_blank">here</a>.

 #### Virtual environments
 Virtual environments are an excellent way to isolate different Python projects from one another.
 I highly recommend setting one up.

-If you're on Windows, you can use the following console commands to set up a virtual environment:
+If you're on Windows, you can use the following steps to set up a virtual environment:

 1. Go to the directory where you want to create the virtual environment.
-This my case it is `"C:\Users\Dawie Diamond\intro_to_btt\"`.
+In my case it is `"C:\Users\Dawie Diamond\intro_to_btt\"`.

 2. Open a command prompt in the directory.
 In Windows 11, this can be achieved in one of two ways:

     1. Type `cmd` in the address bar of the directory: